BrownCSCI1230/docs/2022/syllabus.md

 Please note that taking any source code (or a TA’s modifications to your source code) away from TA hours is a violation of our collaboration policy.
 The TAs are not here to debug your code, but rather to clarify your understanding of the concepts taught in class and used in the assignments.

-#### Sending mail to the TAs
+### Sending mail to the TAs

 If there is a problem with an assignment that affects the entire class (such as a bug in the support code), you may e-mail the TAs at cs1230tas@lists.brown.edu.
 TAs will respond to course-related e-mail during their office hours.
 For administrative questions or if there is a problem with a TA, you can e-mail the head TA at cs1230headtas@lists.brown.edu.

 Questions related to coding the projects or concepts explained in class should be asked at TA hours or TA help sessions, or on Edstem.
 We are not able to respond to these types of questions via e-mail.

-### Finally, welcome!
+## Feedback for us?

-As we mentioned before, CSCI 1230 is a continually evolving course.
+CSCI 1230 is a continually evolving course.
 As such, we are bound to have our own 'bugs' hiding in the corners.
 Please read everything we hand out very carefully.
 If there is something which you do not understand, or which is not stated very clearly, please let us know so we can fix it right away.
 This applies to the material discussed in lecture as well.
 Give us constructive criticism on all aspects of the course.
 The more feedback there is, the better we can make this course for you as the semester progresses, and the better we can make it for the next twenty-five years of Brown computer graphics students!

-We just went through a lot of heavy talk.
-Please take all of it seriously, but also remember that we're not trying to scare you.
-We are here to help you!
-We're just clearing preliminaries and establishing the ground rules.
-With that done, we hope you'll have as much fun as we did in CSCI 1230.

-## Collaboration Policy

-Projects are more fun and interesting than exams, right?
-We think so, too, which is why this course is 100% project-based: your grade is based solely on your labs, programming projects, and algo assignments.
-Because the course has no exams, to fairly evaluate you, we need to be sure that your assignments are your own work.
-This is required by Brown's academic code: “Academic achievement is evaluated on the basis of ***work that a student produces independently***.
-A student who obtains credit for work, words, or ideas that are not the products of his or her own effort is dishonest and in violation of Brown’s Academic Code.”

-However, we also acknowledge that collaborating with your fellow students is part of a rich and rewarding learning experience.
-We don't want you to feel like you can't talk to other students because you're afraid of being "dishonest" or "in violation of Brown's Academic Code."
-That's where this document comes in: here, we explicitly clarify all the permitted and not permitted forms of collaboration in this course.
-The tl;dr is that you are going to have to do most of the heavy thinking/working on your own...but there are still plenty of allowable ways to get help from (and to help out) your fellow students.

-### Permitted forms of collaboration

-The following forms of collaboration are permitted (and even encouraged!)
-* **The final project**, which can be completed in groups (more details later in the semester).
-* **Discussing the algo assignments**.
-If you do discuss an algo assignment with other students, you should retain no notes (paper, typed, whiteboard photos, etc.) from the discussion.
-After the discussion is over and all records of it are gone, you should then write up the solution on your own.
-Please also ***write down the names and/or CS logins of each student you collaborated with*** next to each question.
-Your solution should contain only your own work.
-If you're not sure what this means, consider answering a question like this about a solution in which you wrote some code: "If I changed line 3 of this code to have `2 * i` instead of `i`, what would the output look like?
-Would the code still compile?
-Would there be new error-cases to check for?"
-If you can't answer that kind of question, then the code isn't really *yours*.
-The same goes for formulas you derive.
-* **Discussing solutions to labs**.
-In fact, you are encouraged to work together with others on labs and to help each other debug them.
-* **Discussing material covered in lectures or the textbook**.
-For example: "What are the different transformation matrices that were covered in lecture last week?"
-* **Discussing the requirements of an assignment**.
-* **Asking general knowledge questions about C++**.
-Examples: “How do I make something public?
-How do I set up debugging in Qt Creator?”
-* **Discussing general techniques for designing, writing, or debugging code, or for using particular software tools**.
-Examples: “When I get a segmentation fault, can you show me how to use gdb to find the line where the program crashed?” or "How do I download just one file from a project on github?"
-* **Exchanging render results, scene files, and other test data.** These exchanges are OK, but must be documented in your submission README.
-Example: “I exchanged {sample renders, scene files} with lcohen2.”